glocalcoop/activist-network/wp-content/plugins/polylang-theme-strings/readme.txt

 Tags: extension, polylang, multilingual, translate, translation, language, multilanguage, international, localization Requires at least: 3.8
 Tested up to: 4.4
-Stable tag: 2.2
+Stable tag: 2.2.1
 License: GPL2

-Extension for Polylang plugin
+Automatic scanning and registration Polylang-strings that can be translated.
+Extension for Polylang plugin.

 == Description ==